grimme-lab/xtb_docs/source/CENSO_docs/censo.rst

 Prescreening
 =============

-The first step after generating an ensemble of the most important conformers, e.g. using CREST, the number of which can range in the hundreds, is to improve on the preliminary ranking using a lightweight DFT method.
+The first step after generating an ensemble of the most important conformers, e.g. using ``CREST``, the number of which can range in the hundreds, is to improve on the preliminary ranking using a lightweight DFT method.
 This should usually already yield significant improvements compared to the preliminary ranking, usually obtained using SQM/FF methods.